HewlettPackard/oneview-sdk-java/README.md

 3.Sample programs:

-To get started quickly, this SDK is bundled with sample programs.
+To get started quickly, this SDK is bundled with sample programs under maven "samples" project.
 Users can leverage a majority of the code in sample programs to start using the SDK.
 The SDK includes sample programs for resources like Network, Network Set, Logical Interconnect Group, Enclosure Group, Enclosure, Storage System, Storage Pool, Storage Volume Template, Storage Volumes, Server Profiles, firmware, SCMB and MSMB modules.

 Release Name:

-ov-sdk-app_v0.2_2015-07-13.zip.
-It is packaged as maven project and delivered.
+SDK is packaged as maven project "oneview-sdk-java-lib" and delivered.
+The maven "samples" project contains SDK samples.

 Software Requirement:

-Eclipse
+Jdk 1.7 to compile and run SDK APIs
-Jdk 1.7 or above
+Openssl and
-Openssl
+maven

 Steps to generate keystore and truststore: